omrijsharon/RL_modules/README.md

 *That's it!*

-where PolicyNet is the policy network, state is the policy network's input and action is an object containing useful information for training:
+where PolicyNet is the policy network, state is the policy network's input and action is an object containing useful information for training.
+### Syntax
 - **action()** -> last sampled action index.
 - action.probs -> tensor of action probabilities.
 - action.entropy -> policy distribution entropy.